Return to Work Explained for Employers

 There are a range of benefits in having a return to work program, for both employee and employer:

-• Helps the employee’s recovery from illness or injury knowing they’re welcome back at work.
+• Helps the employee’s recovery from illness or injury, without causing undue stress or additional injury

 You must advise your employees to notify EI on their return to work.